as

 Troubleshooting App Tester

-If you suspect App Tester is not correctly invoked for the SSI API calls from your app, check the following.
+If you suspect App Tester is not correctly invoked for the SSI API calls from your app, verify the following:

-• You are using the debug build of your APK for testing.
-App Tester will only work with a debug version of your app.
+• You're using the debug build of your APK for testing.
+App Tester only works with a debug version of your app.

-• You are not an existing user of the Appstore SDK, and have previously installed an older version of App Tester.
+• You're using the latest version of App Tester.
+If you previously installed App Tester, you might be using an older version.
 To resolve this, uninstall App Tester and install the latest version.

-• Sandbox mode has been activated successfully on your device.
+• Your device is in sandbox mode.
 You can query the getSDKMode() method by the SimpleSignInService class in the Appstore SDK to determine the current mode of Appstore SDK.
 Possible return values from this method are:

 • SANDBOX